Last updated: June 19th, 2019

 Soomla transfers, processes and stores information about you on servers located in a number of countries, including the United States.
 We also subcontract processing to, or share your information with, third parties located in countries other than your home country.

-With respect to personal data received or transferred pursuant to Privacy Shield, Soomla is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
+With respect to personal data received or processed pursuant to Privacy Shield, when such transfers were permissible, Soomla is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.

 If we become subject to an FTC or court order based on non-compliance, Soomla shall make public any relevant Privacy Shield-related sections of any compliance or assessment report submitted to the FTC, to the extent consistent with confidentiality requirements.